kgruiz/Recapit/README.md

 | `LECTURE_SUMMARIZER_OUTPUT_DIR` | Optional.
 Override the base output directory (`output/` by default). |
 | `LECTURE_SUMMARIZER_TEMPLATES_DIR` | Optional.
 Point to an alternate prompt template directory. |

 All prompt and preamble files are optional: the app ships with reasonable built-in defaults.
 Drop files into `templates/` when you want to override them (e.g., `document-template.txt`, `document-prompt.txt`).
+The auto classifier inspects filenames and the first-page aspect ratio to decide between slide-, lecture-, or document-style prompts.
+For ambiguous cases, force a mode with `--kind slides|lecture|document`.

 ## CLI Usage